Ladies and gentlemen!

 When considering safety in Latin America, here are three things you must remember.

-- Crime in major cities is rather compartmentalized (I'll talk about this in the next section)
+Crime in major cities is rather compartmentalized to certain areas (I'll talk about this in the next section)

 How (Most) Major Latin American Cities Work